Last Updated on May 12, 2022 by Grow with Bovees

 Moreover, they don’t like to be watered—a key ingredient of a healthy lawn.

 So take the fight against the pesky stickers by encouraging your lawn to grow and maintaining a healthy environment that is hostile to its enemies.
-Even if this means using fertilizers to stimulate growth.
+Even if this means using fertilizers to stimulate growth and upholding a prosperous lawn.

 If it comes down to the survival of the fittest, it’s almost certainly not going to be the grass burrs that make it.